atomiv/atomiv.github.io/content/_authors/amer-khan.md

 degree: PhD.
 Organizational Studies
 university: University of Sydney
 ---
 Amer is a Senior Learning Designer and was previously a Lecturer at various universities.
-Amer joined Atomiv to share his experiences in leadership and change management, focusing on how organizations can achieve effective transformations.
+Amer joined Atomiv to share his experiences in leadership and change management, focusing on how organizations can achieve effective improvements and transformations.